tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 Keyword: ext install\nwallaby-vscode\nwallaby
 </pre>

-Well…that didn't go as planned.
+Well...that didn't go as planned.

 Rake seemed to get closer to a good set of results and was twice as fast as the TF-IDF version (which, as written, will get progressively worse with every link we add to the pile).
 Unfortunately, we're running into a Garbage-In Garbage-Out problem.